firebase/quickstart-js/gcf/README.md

 This also deploys and activate the GCF which will moderate all your messages.

-> The first time you call firebase deploy, things will hang or you will get a Server Error asking you to wait a few minutes.
-Your GCP project is spinning up the GCE instance and Kubernetes clusters required to run Cloud Functions.
-Just wait a few minutes and try again.
+> The first time you call `firebase deploy` your GCP project is spinning up the GCE instances and Kubernetes clusters required to run Cloud Functions.
+Wait a few minutes and run `firebase deploy` again.

 On the Web UI messages will now get uppercased automatically shortly after you add them.